lkj1114889770/sun_rgbd-toolbox/README.md

-A simple python based toolbox to get bbox2D for the SUNCG dataset.
+A simple python based toolbox to get bbox2D for the SUN_RGBD dataset.
 The sun-rgbd dataset can be downloaded from [here](http://rgbd.cs.princeton.edu/data/SUNRGBD.zip), please see the [offical webpage](http://rgbd.cs.princeton.edu/) for more details about the data.

 You can test the bbox annotation like this after dumps the lables_bbox2D.json file.